redyjq/2018_BrainDevelopment_ANT/README.md

 # BrainDevelopment_ANT
 Codes for Brain Development in Children Attention Network

-These codes was written for analysis of brain development project in qinlab(BNU).
+Description: These codes was written for analysis of brain development project in qinlab(BNU).